diverdown311/Agility-2020-iRulesLX/docs/index.rst

 Welcome
 -------

-Welcome to the iRules LX lab at F5 Agility 2020
+Welcome to the iRules LX lab

 |repoinfo|